 The Governor, her staff, members of the General Assembly and their staff are all very important partners in the system of services as they guide policy, appropriate funds and connect individual constituents to available services.
-DDSN partners with other state agencies to maximize services to its customers and ensure health and safety.
+DDSN partners with other state agencies and local government to maximize services to its customers and ensure health and safety.